Nominal and Real GDP, GDP Price Index, GDP Deflator

 Another method of calculating real GDP is to enumerate the volume of output, then multiplying that volume by the prices of the base year.
 So if a gallon of gas cost $2 in the year 2000, and the United States produced 10,000,000,000 gallons, then these values can be compared to a later year.
 For instance, if the United States produced 15,000,000,000 gallons of gasoline in the year 2010, then the real increase in GDP with respect to gasoline could be calculated by simply multiplying the 15 billion by the 2000 price of $2 per gallon.
 The price index can then be calculated by dividing the nominal GDP by the real GDP.
 So if gasoline was $3 per gallon in 2010, then the price index = 3 / 2 × 100 =150.

 Of course, there are many complexities to calculating real GDP by either method.
-Statisticians must necessarily use assumptions about the proportion of each type of goods and services purchased during a given year.
-If you would like to dive into the details of calculating this chain-type annual-weights price index, be my guest: Box: Basic Formulas for Calculating Chain-Type Quantity and Price Indexes.
+Statisticians must necessarily use assumptions about the proportion of each type of goods and services purchased in a given year.

 Graph showing the real GDP for the United States from 1990 - 2010, with the base year of 2005.